Stoppedwumm-Studios/STScenes/tutorial/README.md

 ## Your first scene
 Now, lets create a Scene, add a configuration object to you Folder and call it "Init".
 This scene will be loaded after setup, this will only affect the workspace for now, more info about this see: <https://stoppedwumm-studios.github.io/STScenes/tutorial/#more-scene-types>

-Add a Folder as Child and call it "workspace", add in there what you like to have in your workspace.
+Add in there what you like to have in your workspace.

 ## Switching between Scenes
 After you done this, go to <https://stoppedwumm-studios.github.io/STScenes/> and look for the newest asset ID